Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Ran has been taking part in Global Entrepreneurship Week as a guest lecturer for a few years, this year at Alumot school in Tel Aviv and Harel school in Bat Yam.

 The subject of his lecture was the mistakes you will make as entrepreneurs.
-A survey of lessons learned while establishing a project was adjusted to subjects appropriate for the children.
+A review of lessons learned in establishing a project adapted to the children's content worlds.

 Ran during his lecture at Alumot school: